afshinrahmati/OOP/README.md

 that mean crate multi class

 ### 2.factory-pattern
-allow to superclass that decided what they want with intity The factory method pattern provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.
+* Factory Method allows us to delegate the process of creating objects to child classes.
+Instead of directly creating an object from a specific class (using new), we use a factory method to create objects. allow to superclass that decided what they want with intity The factory method pattern provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.
 The key idea is to delegate the object creation to subclasses.
 This pattern promotes loose coupling by eliminating the need to bind application-specific classes into the code.